ktaka-ccmp/google-oauth2-example/Readme.md

 ![Customer no-auth](./images/NoauthCustomer.png "Customer page - no auth")

 The Customer page, which fetches the data from the API server, is sensitive.
-Therefore it must not be seen by unauthenticated users.
+Therefore the page must not be seen by unauthenticated users, and the API server must not provide requested data.

-## With authentication
+##  How the app works with authentication

 With authentication implemented, anonymous users' access is redirected to the login page, where they can sign in with their Google account.